 - Those who have a moderate or severe illness with a fever should wait to get vaccinated until their symptoms lessen.

-- The flu vaccine is FREE to students and $2.00 for faculty/staff (exact cash only).
+- The flu vaccine is FREE to students, faculty and staff (exact cash only).

 Protecting Yourself Against the Flu